 If you could get any famous person’s face painted on your ceiling, who would it be?

 Einstein.
 I love his mad hair.
 He was very clever but witty.
 It's the black and white image with his hair all over the place.
 It just makes me smile.
 I've met a lot of very inspiring people though.
 I was very lucky, for example when I was nursing I looked after Stephen Hawking and Henry Moore, the sculptor.
 Henry died very shortly after I finished looking after him, clearly heartbroken that I left…*laughs*.

 He was amazing.
 Despite his disability, he had such a fantastic sense of humour.
 He was very funny.
 I remember when he first used his voice activation to speak.
 He had never spoken using it before, it was such a memorable moment.

-We're guessing after having read this, you now love Sally as much as we do so to find out more about the lovely lady and her absolutely stunning work then click HERE.
+To find out more about the lovely lady and her absolutely stunning work then click HERE.